 - Sprinting directly through a mine will deal a lot of damage, but not enough to kill most full health enemies.

-- However, if the player isn’t sprinting, or stops on top of a mine for a moment, the mine will kill infantry without Flak Armor.
+- However, if the player isn’t sprinting, or lingers for a moment, the mine will kill infantry without Flak Armor.

 Bouncing Betties are more likely to wound than to kill, so they are great at finishing off fleeing enemies and when thrown in large groups of people (pizza delivery).
 In that case, they can be combined with an EMP grenade for a truly devastating effect.